BoldingBruggeman/parsac/README.md

 ```

 Here, `<DBFILE>` is the result database created by the optimization.
-By default, it has the name of the run script, `.results.db` appended insetad of `.py`.
+By default, it has the name of the run script, `.results.db` appended instead of `.py`.

 ## GOTM - file formats